the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improve the JSON-LD for the Places and Descriptions of events
 * Tweak - Venues and Organizer merge duplicates now appears for everyone
 * Tweak - Venue and Organizer dropdowns are using AJAX to speed up page load
+* Feature - Include a new Shortcode [tribe:event-details] that will allow more control over templates

 = [4.0.5] 2016-01-15 =